video

 So imperial measures come from an older system for measuring things.

-Some examples of imperial measurements for length include inches, which is used to give the size of a pizza, a feet, which we sometimes use to measure the height of a person, yards, which is sometimes used to measure the length of a sports field, or miles, which is often used to measure the distance of a journey.
+Some examples of imperial measurements for length include: inches, which is used to give the size of a pizza, feet, which we sometimes use to measure the height of a person, yards, which is sometimes used to measure the length of a sports field, or miles, which is often used to measure the distance of a journey.

-Some examples of imperial measurements for mass include ounces, which are sometimes referred to when weighing ingredients for cooking, pounds, which are sometimes used for the weight of a baby, or stone, which we sometimes use to measure adults or children's weights.
+Some examples of imperial measurements for mass include: ounces, which are sometimes referred to when weighing ingredients for cooking, pounds, which are sometimes used for the weight of a baby, or stone, which we sometimes use to measure adults or children's weights.

-For example, milk bottles tend to be pints, or gallons for how much petrol fits in a car or how many miles might go per gallon.
+And some examples of imperial measurements for capacity include: pints, for example, milk bottles tend to be pints, or gallons, for how much petrol fits in a car, or how many miles it might go per gallon.

 Let's check what we've learned so far.

-Length can be measured using miles.
+The answer is A, length can be measured using miles.

 Which of them can be measured in pints?
-A, length, B, mass, or C capacity?
+A, length, B, mass, or C, capacity?
 Pause, have a go, press play when ready.

 The answer is C.